JelloSarm/MusicVisuals/README.md

 # Instructions
+Calvin :
+My scene has keyboard control for movement.
+WASD is used for moving around the center.
+Q/E is used for zooming in and out of the center.

 Jello :
 For my scene on some devices the moving and shooting causes an error, but for others its completely fine.